Lillian Fund Supports

 Gifts to the Lilian Fund of all sizes are appreciated.
 With an annual gift of $100 or more, you are eligible to vote on the annual Lillian Fund project.
 You may also transfer your vote to another woman in your life, such as your mother, sister or daughter.

-Honor the woman or girl you love while helping women and children in need with a $100 gift to the Lillian Fund.
 The power of collective philanthropy is growing.
 Women dominate giving circle membership at 70%*, and women-only giving circles prioritize their funding to women and girls**.
 Join us and be part of this movement!

 *Women’s Philanthropy Institute at the Indiana University Lilly Family School of Philanthropy; **The Aurora Foundation for Women and Girls